davidrg/ckwin/doc/compilers.md

     <td>✅</td> <!-- Dialer -->
     <td>No toolbar or some GUI dialogs, window resizing scales font doesn't
         currently work well.
 Dialer builds but is largely untested and some non-functional TAPI/modem-dialing stuff may be visible.
+To target NT 3.1 as well as 3.50, <tt>set CKT_NT35=yes</tt> before building.
+CKW has known issues when actually running on NT 3.1.
     </td>
 </tr>
 <tr>